 In this course, students will safely prepare metal stock for cutting tapers and internal and external screw threads for metric and standard sizes including taper turning, taper threading using the offset tailstock and taper attachment.
 Students will measure tapers by direct and comparison methods.
 The student will understand and practice CNC function codes for planning, preparing, and programming for machine operation on various parts using blueprint schematics.
 Practice basic CAD/CAM development of basic milling components.
 Identify and understand the nomenclature of a thread and properly create using thread gages for final product comparison.
-4.0 Credits

-Introduction to Injection Molding
+Introduction to Plastics Technology

-Students will understand the theory and application of Injection Molding, including an overview of the process and types of polymers and composite materials used by today's manufacturers.
-The course covers the techniques and procedures used in the set-up, operation, and processing of molded parts including injection mold machine set-up, injection pressures, press temperatures, clamping pressures and secondary machining operations of completed parts.
+Students will learn the language of the industry and improve their ability to communicate across the entire spectrum of plastic part development: from part design through injection molding and 3D printing.
+The course includes an overview of the process and types of polymers and composite materials used by today's manufacturers and covers the techniques and procedures used in the set-up, operation, and processing of molded plastic parts including: injection mold machine set-up, injection pressures, press temperatures, clamping pressures and secondary machining operations of completed parts including the 3D printing and finishing process.